MicrosoftDocs/ATADocs/ATPDocs/us-govt-gcc-high.md

 9. Uninstall existing sensor agents from the domain controllers
 10. [Reinstall sensors with the new workspace key](install-sensor.md#install-the-sensor)
 11. Migrate any settings after the initial sync (use the two portals to compare)
-12. Eventually, delete the previous workspace (historic data will be lost)
+12. Eventually, delete the previous workspace (historical data will be lost)

 >[!NOTE]
 > No data is migrated from the commercial service.